 In “The Theosophical Glossary,” H. P. Blavatsky speaks of Tsong-Kha-Pa as “a famous Tibetan reformer of the fourteenth century, who introduced a purified Buddhism into his country.
 He was a great Adept, who being unable to witness any longer the desecration of Buddhist philosophy by the false priests who made of it a marketable commodity, put a forcible stop thereto by a timely revolution and the exile of 40,000 sham monks and Lamas from the country . . .
 Tsong-kha-pa . . . is the founder of the Gelukpa (“yellow-cap”) Sect, and of the mystic Brotherhood connected with its chiefs.”

-This “mystic Brotherhood” and the “Secret School” referred to by HPB in the earlier quote are vitally and inseparably connected with the Trans-Himalayan Brotherhood and Esoteric School that are spoken of in Theosophy, although the latter pre-dates Tsong-Kha-Pa and the Gelugpas by over 1,500 years, or actually far longer, and owes much of its origins to the original Aryasanga, also written as Aryasangha.
-The acting chief of the Brotherhood is the great Lama spoken of as the Maha Chohan.
+This “mystic Brotherhood” and the “Secret School” referred to by HPB in the earlier quote are vitally and inseparably connected with the Trans-Himalayan Brotherhood and Esoteric School that are spoken of in Theosophy, although the latter pre-dates Tsong-Kha-Pa and the Gelugpas by millennia or even long ages.
+(See Mount Kailash and The Teachers of Buddha) The acting chief of the Brotherhood is the great Lama spoken of as the Maha Chohan.
 It is in the famous “Maha Chohan Letter,” also called “The Great Master’s Letter,” that we find these words, referring to the Dalai Lamas and the Panchen Lamas:

 “The incarnations of the Bodhisattva, Padmapani, or Avalokiteshvara and of Tsong-kha-pa and that of Amitabha . . . we are the humble disciples of these perfect Lamas.”